valancej/documentation/_basic/getting-started/dependency-cache.md

 You can manually clear the cache either by removing the populated cache directory in your setup commands at the start of your build (for instance, by adding a startup command `rm -rf node_modules`), by using our custom `cs clear-cache` command in your startup commands or by clicking on **Reset Dependency Cache** on the right sidebar when viewing any build.

+**Note** that when clearing your dependency cache, you should wait 30-60 seconds to let the system run before triggering your next build.

 ![Clearing the dependency cache]({{ site.baseurl }}/images/continuous-integration/clear_cache.png)

 ## Support